Quicklinks

 • Complex Transcribing training is required for the test administrator of STAAR Braille version.

 • Large Print (LP) version of STAAR is in Verdana font, point size 18+.
-(Regular print size is point 12.)
+(Regular size fonts are 12)

 • Students with VI who effectively and regularly use Assistive Technology, such as low vision magnification devices and Braille production devices, that are noted in their IEPs, are allowed to use their devices for taking the STAAR, even if they receive a Large Print version test.
 Sometimes, even 18 point font size is not large enough.